TKerwel-Dev/tkx-core/README.md

   - No implicit system registration
   - No global state leakage

-  This version serves as the architectural baseline for all future TKX-based projects, including game implementations such as "Das Erbe der Runen".
+  This version serves as the architectural baseline for all future TKX-based projects, including game implementations such as "Dthe-legacy-of-the-runes".

   Stability and architectural integrity take priority over feature velocity.